Myeloid-derived suppressor cell: Effect of MMR vaccination

 MDSCs can also play a positive regulatory role.
-It is stated that MMR vaccine stimulates MDSC populations in people taking the vaccine, inhibiting septic inflammation and mortality that is broadly applicable not only to measles, mumps, and rubella, but extends to COVID-19 induced cytokine inflammation.
-This vaccine stimulation of MDSCs appears to be neither permanent nor chronic.
-Despite MDSCs being immunosuppressive in certain instances, the MMR vaccine itself is immunostimulatory.
+It is stated that MMR vaccine stimulates MDSC populations in people taking the vaccine, inhibiting septic inflammation and mortality that is broadly applicable not only to measles, mumps, and rubella, but extends to COVID-19-induced cytokine inflammation.
+This vaccine stimulation of MDSCs appears to be temporary, neither permanent nor chronic.
+Despite MDSCs being immunosuppressive in certain instances, the MMR vaccine is overall immunostimulatory.

 MDSC inhibitors

 In addition to host-derived factors, pharmacologic agents also have profound impact on MDSC.
 Chemotherapeutic agents belonging to different classes have been reported to inhibit MDSC.
 Although this effect may well be secondary to inhibition of hematopoietic progenitors, there may be grounds for search of selectivity based on long-known differential effects of these agents on immunocompetent cells and macrophages.
 In 2015, MDSCs were compared to immunogenic myeloid cells highlighting a group of core signaling pathways that control pro-carcinogenic MDSC functions.
 Many of these pathways are known targets of chemotherapy drugs with strong anti-cancer properties.

+Histamine H2 receptor antagonists such as ranitidine have been shown to reduce monocytic MDSC populations in the spleen and bone marrow in mouse breast tumor models, delaying tumor development and reducing metastasis.

-As of May 2018 there are no FDA approved drugs developed to target MDSCs but experimental INB03 has entered early clinical trials.
+As of May 2018 there are no FDA approved drugs developed to target MDSCs but the experimental INB03 has entered early clinical trials.
+It is designed to specifically neutralize soluble TNF.

 There is promising evidence for inhibiting Galectin-3 as a therapeutic target to reduce MDSCs.
 In a Phase 1b clinical trial of GR-MD-02 developed by Galectin Therapeutics, investigators observed a significant decrease in the frequency of suppressive myeloid-derived suppressor cells following treatment in responding melanoma patients.